MicrosoftDocs/quantum-docs/articles/azure-quantum-relnotes.md

 # Azure Quantum release notes

+### 2021-2-22: SDK Quota List Support
+- The azure-quantum python SDK now exposes a workspace-level method for listing all quotas that effect the workspace and their current meter values.

+### 2021-2-22: Enable quantum providers in quantum workspaces via Azure CLI
+- A map of targets to providers and plansis created.

 ### 2021-02-01: New public repository for document contributions
 - Document contributions can now made to our new public GitHub repository, https://github.com/MicrosoftDocs/quantum-docs.